Mozart in the Jungle

-Mozart in the Jungle is an American comedy-drama streaming television series developed by Roman Coppola, Jason Schwartzman, Alex Timbers, and Paul Weitz for the video-on-demand service Amazon Prime Video.
+Mozart in the Jungle is an American comedy-drama television series developed by Roman Coppola, Jason Schwartzman, Alex Timbers, and Paul Weitz for the video-on-demand service Amazon Prime Video.
 It received a production order in March 2014.

 The story was inspired by Mozart in the Jungle: Sex, Drugs, and Classical Music, oboist Blair Tindall's 2005 memoir of her career in New York, playing various high-profile gigs with ensembles including the New York Philharmonic and the orchestras of numerous Broadway shows.
 The series stars Gael García Bernal as Rodrigo, a character based on conductor Gustavo Dudamel, alongside Lola Kirke, Malcolm McDowell, Saffron Burrows, Hannah Dunne, Peter Vack, and Bernadette Peters.

 The first season premiered in full on December 23, 2014.
-A second season was announced by Amazon on February 18, 2015, and its episodes went online on December 30.
-A third season was announced February 9, 2016, and its episodes went online on December 9.
-On January 30, 2017, Amazon announced that the series had been renewed for a fourth season, which was released on February 16, 2018.
-On April 6, 2018, Amazon announced that the show was cancelled.
+Three more seasons, each ten episodes long, followed in 2015, 2016 and 2018, before Amazon announced the show's cancellation.